damnit/pymite/README.md

     m.tracker_adapter.show()

 ## backporting ##
-Due to bug [1673007](https://bugs.python.org/issue1673007) in python < 3.3 we do not plan to do a backport of pymite
+Due to bug [1673007](https://bugs.python.org/issue1673007) in python < 3.3 we
+did not plan to do a backport of pymite.